Rodolfo Graziani: Military career

-In 1900, he joined the Royal Italian Army as a reserve officer cadet whilst studying at university.
+In 1903, he joined the Royal Italian Army as a reserve officer cadet whilst studying at university.
 In 1906, he passed a competitive examination for reserve officers to be made regular and became a second lieutenant, stationed at the 1st regiment of Grenadiers in Rome.

 Graziani's first posting was to Italian Eritrea where he learned Arabic and Tigrinya.
 In 1911, whilst in the Eritrean countryside, he was bitten by a snake which resulted in him being hospitalized.
 Because of this, he never served in the Italo-Turkish War.
 After his convalescence, he was repatriated to Italy where he was promoted to captain.
 In 1918, during World War I, Graziani in the Regio Esercito became the youngest Colonnello (Colonel) in Italian history.

 Libya

 In 1930, the Fascist government appointed Graziani Vice-Governor of Cyrenaica and commander of the Italian forces in Libya.
 He served there until 1934.
 During those four years, he suppressed the Senussi rebellion.
 In this so-called "pacification", he was responsible for the construction of several concentration camps and labor camps, where thousands of Libyan prisoners died.
 Some prisoners were hanged, such as Omar Mukhtar, or shot, but most prisoners died of starvation or disease.
 His deeds earned him the nickname "the Butcher of Fezzan" among the Arabs.
-But Italians called him the Pacifier of Libya (Pacificatore della Libia).
+Fascist propaganda, however, called him the Pacifier of Libya (Pacificatore della Libia).

 In 1935, Graziani was appointed Governor of Italian Somaliland.